oscar-bender-stone/honors-thesis/source/introduction.typ

 This thesis proposes to rexamine a topic in the literature: the notion of _information_.
 Using the etymology in Latin, "to form", this thesis develops a formalized programming language to organize information.This provides the missing link to the _semantics_ of information, more so than labels within Knowledge Graphs or ones commonly used in AI.

-Past studies have looked into using data .
-More recently, AI is gaining a prominent role in managing large swarthes of data.

-These statistics point to an overwhelming problem: the difficulty to _organize_ this data.
-The state of academia provides a clear case study: *each* journal has their own formatting guidelines, often with their a custom citation style.
-Seeking data through manual reading is ineffec

-- In mathematics,

-- In the sciences, there is an estimated

-The behemoth of data gives way for the need

 == Goals

 The aim of this thesis is to create a formalized programing language, called Welkin, derived from an archaic German word meaning "sky, heavens".
+The key goals outline the defencies observed in the formalisms above:

+-

+-

+-